SwineHerd21/game-engine/README.md

   [ ] Sound files
   [ ] Scenes
   [ ] General data
-[ ] ECS
-  [ ] Entity storage based on components
-  [ ] Entity querying based on components
-  [ ] Systems can exist without scenes
-  [ ] Systems can be contained in scenes
-  [ ] Systems have functions
-      [ ] onStart - when a system is created
-      [ ] onEnd - when a scene is destroyed
-      [ ] onUpdate - runs every frame
-      [ ] onEvent - handles and consume events raised by other systems
 [ ] Scenes/levels
   [ ] Setting up scenes through files
   [ ] Switching scenes